Sodium oxide

 Sodium oxide is a chemical compound with the formula Na2O.
 It is used in ceramics and glasses.
-It is a white solid but the compound is rarely encountered.
-Instead "sodium oxide" is used to describe components of various materials such as glasses and fertilizers which contain oxides that include sodium and other elements.
-Sodium oxide is a component.
+It is a white solid.
+However, the compound itself is rarely encountered and instead, the name "sodium oxide" is used to describe components of various materials such as glasses and fertilizers which contain oxides that include sodium and other elements.

 Structure

 The structure of sodium oxide has been determined by X-ray crystallography.
 Most alkali metal oxides M2O (M = Li, Na, K, Rb) crystallise in the antifluorite structure.
 In this motif the positions of the anions and cations are reversed relative to their positions in CaF2, with sodium ions tetrahedrally coordinated to 4 oxide ions and oxide cubically coordinated to 8 sodium ions.

 Preparation

 Sodium oxide is produced by the reaction of sodium with sodium hydroxide, sodium peroxide, or sodium nitrite: